 - 4b: linear area(s) of intracortical signal change correlating with a frank stress fracture

-Bone scintigraphy is relatively sensitive (~74%) 3 and may demonstrate high uptake in affected region, characteristically along the posterior tibial aspect on lateral views.
+Bone scintigraphy is relatively sensitive (~74%) 3 and may demonstrate high uptake in the affected region, characteristically along the posterior tibial aspect on lateral views.

 - tibial stress fracture: there can be some overlap according to definition